garden-io/garden/CONTRIBUTING.md

 # Contributing

 > [!NOTE]
 > If you love Garden, please ★ star this repository to show your support :green_heart:.
 Looking for support?
-Join our [Discord](https://go.garden.io/discord).
+Check out [Garden Discussions](https://github.com/garden-io/garden/discussions).

 :tada: Thanks for taking an interest in contributing to Garden and Garden's docs.
 We appreciate your effort and passion! :clap: